 What is Sleep Debt?

-A “sleep debt” is a common term that you have probably heard that refers the amount of sleep you get that is less than the amount of optimal sleep you need.
+A “sleep debt” is a common term that refers to the amount of sleep you get that is less than the amount of sleep you need.
 The way we generally understand it is that over time, a “debt” forms where you need to “catch up” on sleep to be healthy again.

 To put it a different way: